Papiss Cisse scores in Alanyaspor’s defeat of Ankaragucu | Goal.com

 The 35-year-old who has now scored seven goals in his last four games across all competitions was substituted in the 85th minute for Umut Gunes.

-Cisse has now scored 20 goals in 28 league appearances for the Bahcesehir Okulları Stadium outfit – four better of his tally in his maiden season.
+Cisse has now scored 20 goals in 28 league appearances for the Bahcesehir Okulları Stadium outfit – four better than his tally in his maiden season.

-Victory for Alanyaspor see them stay seventh in the log having accrued 48 points from 30 games, while Ankaragucu remain at the base of the log with 25 points from the same number of matches.
+Victory for Alanyaspor see them remain seventh in the log having accrued 48 points from 30 games.
+Ankaragucu stay at the base of the log with 25 points from the same number of matches.

 They host fourth-placed Galatasaray in their next outing on Wednesday.